About Wachusett Meadow

 - Seasonal snowshoe & canoe rentals available for use on sanctuary trails and Wildlife Pond .

 - Many options for short or extended hiking, and connections to Wachusett Mountain and the Midstate Trail.

 - Seasonal special events, summer camp, and year-round educational programs for preschoolers to adults.

-- Indoor and outdoor facility rentals offering scenic, natural setting for weddings, family events, retreats, and other gatherings.
+- Indoor and outdoor facility rentals offering scenic, natural setting for family events, retreats, and other gatherings.